ITManagerCOH/security-policies/README.md

 * [Data retention and deletion policy](/data-retention-deletion/index.md)
 * [Incident disclosure and notification policy](/incident-disclosure/index.md)

-### When does Tailscale review or update these policies?
+### When does GEOGO review or update these policies?

-The Chief Operating Officer is responsible for reviewing and updating security policies on a quarterly basis.
+The Chief Information Officer is responsible for reviewing and updating security policies on a quarterly basis.
 See [overview](/overview.md) of policies.

 ### Why don't you use the stronger security control X for the Y policy?

-These policies do reflect the current state of Tailscale's security practices.
+These policies do reflect the current state of GEOGO's security practices.
 Are they perfect?
 Absolutely not.
 We hope to improve them over time.

 ### Why are these policies in Git?